 Possible approaches to improve the situation

 If the API call displays a lot of WMI-based sensors with a configured scanning interval of 60 seconds, consider increasing the scanning interval to 10 or 30 minutes for secondary sensors.
-For example, leave ping and other vital sensors in a short interval, but increase the interval for other sensors such as disk usage, which does not require immediate attention.
+For example, leave ping and other vital sensors with a short interval, but increase the interval for other sensors such as disk usage, which does not require immediate attention.
 Increasing the scanning intervals will directly reduce the number of requests per second, which is likely what is keeping your system busy most of the time.